diatomzone/diatomzone.github.io/hiddenpagesdonotlook/zzznotes.md

 - yaml can't have multiple items with the same key, or else it's overwritten (breaks old dialoguebox lines with repeated speakers), so i remade the system to make names repeatable values instead of keys, with each line being its own item
   - related, containing items don't have to have keys, so you can directly nest them like: - - these - are - items
   - 2 ways to do nested arrays:
-    - key/value pairs within a {} array, separated by commas (requres "" for commas and special characters)
+    - key/value pairs within a {} array, separated by commas (requires "" for commas and special characters)
     - key value pairs on their own lines (does not require "" for commas, but does for other characters like colon)
   - but in the end, i used a normal [] array, first item = name, second item = text
 - when 3 periods are used in a YAML "" string and printed with a liquid variable, they don't turn into ellipses